Hillary Clinton 311.

 and appreciation it has for the Tea Party movement.
 As you can see in

-the table below, the Tea Party is doing noticeably better with the panel
+this table, the Tea Party is doing noticeably better with the panel

-this month than it did last month:
+this month than it did last month (other changes seem insignificant):

 Nov-10 Dec-10 Change